binary-manu/binary-is-better/_drafts/arm-cross-toolchain-from-scratch.md

 Unfortunately, finding accurate information on this topic seems a little difficult.
 Your best bet seems to be the [Cross Linux From Scratch][clfs] book.
-It shows the steps requires to build a cross
-toolchain: but it has a number of limitations:
+It shows the steps required to build a cross toolchain, but it has a number of limitations:

 * the latest stable version dates back to 2014;
 * it is written for many architectures, but there is no ARM;